theUmeshC/shopify/Frontend/shopify/README.md

 #### `fRedux` : App build using Function based components, using Redux to maintain the app wide state.

 #### `reduxClass` : App build using Class based components, using Redux to maintain the app wide state.

+#### `typescriptBranch` : App build using function based components, using Redux to maintain the app wide state with the typescript to type check the code.

 ## Run Locally